mjtanner-github/Amazing-Ecommerce-Back-End/README.md

 Time |   Requirement
 -----|----------------
+0:31 | The walkthrough video must demonstrate how to create the schema from the MySQL shell.
-0:31 | The walkthrough video must demonstrate how to seed the database from the command line.
+0:55 | The walkthrough video must demonstrate how to seed the database from the command line.

-The walkthrough video must demonstrate how to start the application’s server.
+1:12 | The walkthrough video must demonstrate how to start the application’s server.

-The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.
+1:35 | The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.

-The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.
+2:05 | The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.

-The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.
+2:55 | The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.
+4:27 | Products...
+6:05 | Tags...